 That hope was born out in the years that followed.
 In fact, in 2016 NJ’s online casinos powered the state to the first year of casino revenue gains in a decade.
 Without revenue from online gambling sites, Atlantic City’s casinos would have continued a years-long slide.
 Hence, bringing casinos online in New Jersey has proven a wise decision.
 And as a result, both casinos and tax collectors have benefitted to the tune of tens of millions of dollars.

 Bottom line: Online gambling in Atlantic City has helped New Jersey’s casino industry recover from the most challenging period in New Jersey gambling history.

 NJ online gambling law

-Online casinos in New Jersey are overseen by the New Jersey Division of Gaming Enforcement (DGE).
+The New Jersey Division of Gaming Enforcement (DGE) oversees NJ online casinos.
 In order to offer legal online casino play in New Jersey, a casino must, among other things:

 You can view the full text of the regulations governing online gambling in New Jersey here.
 All NJ online gambling sites are subject to these regulations and additional oversight by the DGE.